 - What is the health history of this line of dogs?

-- Do puppies come with a veterinary health certificate or health guarantee?
+- Do puppies come with a veterinary health certificate or other paperwork?

 - Can you provide references from other buyers?

 - May I see the parents?